-2.12.4 No person may blow or sound, or cause to be blown or sounded, the whistle, siren or horn of a vessel, within any harbour, except as a navigation safety signal.
+No person may blow or sound, or cause to be blown or sounded, the whistle, siren or horn of a vessel, within any harbour, except as a navigation safety signal.
 However, nothing in these Bylaws precludes the testing of such a whistle, siren or horn before the vessel leaves any wharf.

-2.13 Use of distress signals
+2.14 Use of distress signals

-- 2.13.1 A person must not make a distress signal, or cause or permit a distress signal to be made, unless that person is satisfied that: - (a) the vessel that is on the water (or any person from that vessel) to which the person belongs is in serious and imminent danger and requires immediate assistance; or - (b) another vessel (or any person from that vessel) is in serious and imminent danger and cannot itself make the signal and requires immediate assistance. - 2.13.2 A person must not use signals which may be confused with the distress signals unless in distress.
+- 2.14.1 A person must not make a distress signal, or cause or permit a distress signal to be made, unless that person is satisfied that: - (a) the vessel that is on the water (or any person from that vessel) to which the person belongs is in serious and imminent danger and requires immediate assistance; or

-2.13.3 The Director of Maritime Safety may, for the purpose of allowing instruction in the use of distress signals, authorise in writing the making of distress signals at such times and places, and subject to such other conditions, as the Director thinks fit.
+- (b) another vessel (or any person from that vessel) is in serious and imminent danger and cannot itself make the signal and requires immediate assistance. - 2.14.2 A person must not use signals which may be confused with the distress signals unless in distress. - 2.14.3 The Director of Maritime Safety may, for the purpose of allowing instruction in the use of distress signals, authorise in writing the making of distress signals at such times and places, and subject to such other conditions, as the Director thinks fit.

-2.14 Means of communication
+2.15 Means of attracting attention when in distress